Saturday, December 20, 2014

 “I still don’t understand.”

 Marcel shook his head with a gentle smile on his face.
-“When I spotted Bruno this morning as he tried to slip out into the desert to attack our enemies, I thought to stop him was the right thing to do.
-So I sniped him in the leg.
-It was a spur of the moment decision to put him safely out of the way of death that was lurking around right in front of him.
-I say so because German and Italian soldiers thirsty for our blood were not far away.
+“When I spotted Bruno this morning as he tried to slip out into the desert to attack our enemies, I thought stopping him was the right thing to do.
+So, I sniped him in the leg.
+It was a spur-of-the-moment decision to put him safely out of the way of death that was lurking around right in front of him.
+I say so because German and Italian soldiers, thirsty for our blood, were not far away.
 Now, I am glad I got him in the knee.
 He would walk all right, but he wouldn’t be considered fit for fighting anymore.”

 “What do you think you just did?”